Social Icons

 Directed by Gary Nelson

 In comparison to the 2003 remake, you can see a lot of differences.
-Making movies in the old days had one thing going for them, if some weird stuff happens no need to waste time giving it any form of explanation – you can’t try that now.
-In the remake they gave a bogus better reason for the soul swap, and there were times the two met.
-In this film, the two never met when they swap bodies, just tried to out do the other in living their lives.
+Making movies in the old days had one thing going for them: if some weird stuff happens, there’s no need to waste time giving it any form of explanation—you can’t try that now.
+In the remake, they gave a bogus, better reason for the soul swap, and there were times the two met.
+In this film, the two never met when they swapped bodies, just tried to outdo the other in living their lives.

-The movie's screenplay was written by Mary Rodgers who based it on her 1972 book of the same name.
-The movie introduces us to the two ladies mother, Annabel (Harris) and daughter, Ellen (Foster).
+The movie's screenplay was written by Mary Rodgers, who based it on her 1972 book of the same name.
+The movie introduces us to the two ladies: mother Annabel (Harris) and daughter Ellen (Foster).
 Both are having a tough time getting along.
-Ellen just wants to be free to live her life the way she wants without having to deal with her mother always on her case.
-Then there is the young brother who is all perfect in his ways which makes Ellen dislike him so much.
+Ellen just wants to be free to live her life the way she wants, without having to deal with her mother always on her case.
+Then there’s the young brother, who is perfect in every way, which makes Ellen dislike him even more.
+Annabel isn’t too fond of her daughter’s attitude either, wanting her to be better behaved and in more control of her life instead of just letting it take her for a ride.

-On Friday the 13th, both were complaining to anyone who will listen about the other.
+On Friday the 13th, both were complaining to anyone who would listen about the other.
 Both then wish aloud, "I wish I could switch places with her for just one day."
-Their wish comes true and they swap bodies.
+Their wish comes true, and they swap bodies.

-The movie was both a critical and box office success, and it was nominated for at the Golden Globe Awards for Best Actress – Comedy or Musical (for both Foster and Harris).
-Fun movie to see and enjoy anytime.
+The movie was both a critical and box office success and was nominated at the Golden Globe Awards for Best Actress – Comedy or Musical (for both Foster and Harris).
+It’s a fun movie to watch and enjoy anytime.

 0 comments: